saltycricket/scscd/res/F4SE/Plugins/scscd/occupation/README.md

 This set of CSVs map classes, factions, and specific NPCs to Occupations.

+The three types of mappings (class, faction, NPC) are prioritized.
+That is, NPC takes the highest priority and if a match is found for NPC, then Faction and Class will be ignored.
+Likewise, if no NPC match is found, Faction will take priority over Class.
+Class is used as a match of last-resort.
+The reason for this is because Class is usually wrong (seems FO4 has little use for it), and because NPC matching is the most accurate/precise.

 As with Clothings, all values are ADDITIVE.
-If an entry appears on more than one line, the target will be capable of EITHER/ANY occupation that it is registered to.
-Precisely which occupation influences its clothing will be chosen at run-time, when the actor is first loaded.
+If an entry appears on more than one line for any given tier, the target will be capable of EITHER/ANY occupation that it is registered to (for that tier).
+Precisely which occupation influences its clothing will be chosen at run-time, when the actor is first loaded, randomly.

 The general CSV rules follow the Clothings: First line is a header, comments are '#', case insensitive, and white space is trimmed.
 Read that README for